 Even though everyone suffers from an intense spasm at one point or another, most regard their experience as temporary.

-In the vast majority of cases, the cause is not the activity involved, but a chronic problem where the body is failing to meet the demands of the activity.
+In the vast majority of cases, the cause is not the activity involved, but a chronic problem where your body mechanics are failing to meet the demands of the activity.

 Aside from serious issues such as disc, nervous, or disease conditions, most intense contractions are related to muscle conditioning.
 With proper hydration, nutrition, and a reasonable level of activity which does not overextend core muscle groups, you can then begin to treat yourself.

-Follow this excellent stretch to help stop your spasms
+To help you get a clear idea of why, follow this excellent stretch to help stop your spasms.

 Warning Signs In Depth